ardiyoo/iFollow/README.md

 ## Installation

-Download the Files from Github, after you download files extract them to a folder, go to folder and make the given file on same directory as iFollow.exe
+Make the given file on same directory as iFollow.exe

 ```bash
 Accounts.txt